jschrier/blog/_posts/2023-07-08-Imaginary-Syllabi:-Athanasius-Kircher-and-Generative-AI.md

 # Readings: Latin

 Given that Kircher's works are all in Latin, and English translations are lacking, it is probably desirable that students build up some very basic Latin reading skills.
-Also [Claude Pavur, SJ](https://amzn.to/3pD6avM) would approve of us continuing to make Latin part of the Jesuit higher-education curriculum, in lines with the *Ratio Studiorum*
+Also, [Claude Pavur, SJ](https://amzn.to/3pD6avM) would approve of us continuing to make Latin part of the Jesuit higher-education curriculum, in lines with the *Ratio Studiorum*

 Use Orberg's [Lingua Latina](https://amzn.to/44hu1jI) for this purpose and have students work through it over the course of the semester.